pingcap/tipocket/doc/matrix.md

 TiPocket can use Matrix-generated config files to initial TiDB cluster and setup system variables if corresponding file has been specified.

+Note if TiPocket was initialed with a running cluster (with `-tidb-server` and so on), only `-matrix-sql` will take effect.

 The [example](/config/matrix.yaml) generates 5 files, including config of TiDB, TiKV, PD, and two SQL files of system variables.

 ## CLI Arguments